Determine optimal habitat conditions

 You have encountered a potential problem for your corridors: major highways that are a threat to mountain lions.
 Los Angeles is known for its extensive highway system, serving as a junction for numerous interstate freeways.
 One of the most important north-south freeways in the area is Interstate 5, which is one of the highways that crosses the Santa Susana to San Gabriel corridor.
 You will explore the corridor's relation to this highway, as well as some of the other highways crossed by your potential corridors, to see if there may be a possible solution to the problem.

 - On the ribbon, on the Map tab, in the Navigate group, click Bookmarks and choose Interstate 5.

 The interstate appears on the World Imagery basemap, allowing you to visualize the way the highway looks.
 Interstate 5 runs parallel to the Pacific coast, travelling from Mexico to Canada through the states of California, Oregon, and Washington.
 The terrain on either side of the interstate where the corridor crosses it seems to be suitable for mountain lions, with plenty of trees.

 - Zoom out to see more of the interstate.

 Not only are there trees around the interstate, but the surrounding area is mountainous and relatively devoid of human habitation.
-Furthermore, it's unlikely that a corridor could go around the interstate without having to go an extremely indirect route, which is infeasible for a mountain lion to follow.
+Furthermore, it is unlikely that a corridor could go around the interstate without having to go an extremely indirect route, which is infeasible for a mountain lion to follow.
 It may be a better idea to find a way for mountain lions to cross the highway safely with a bridge or some other construction than to plan an entirely different route.
-Next, you'll look at the other highway that the Santa Susana―San Gabriel corridor crosses: State Route 14.
+Next, you will look at the other highway that the Santa Susana―San Gabriel corridor crosses: State Route 14.

 - Zoom to the State Route 14 bookmark.
 If necessary, zoom out to see the highway and the surrounding area.